FernandoAdames/MacOS_NewUser/README.md

 ## Step 1: Open System Settings or system Preferences(for older versions)
 Click the Apple logo () in the top-left corner of your screen.

+Or head ro the top right corner where the magnifying glass icon is and type system preferences

 Select System Settings or System Preferences from the dropdown menu.

 ## Step 2: Navigate to Users & Groups